virtualrobotix/sophyai.space/README.md

 <img src="/doc/images/TinyGS_logo.png" width="600">
 </p>

-TinyGS is an open network of Ground Stations distributed around the world to receive and operate LoRa satellites, weather probes and other flying objects, using cheap and versatile modules.
+SophyGS is an open source firmware fork of TinyGS .
+It's connected to an open network of Ground Stations distributed around the world to rtx and operate LoRa satellites, weather probes and other flying objects, using cheap and versatile modules.
+Our revision of firmware connect TinyGS network and share info with this network and sophyai.space network that is a specific network for realtime rtx comunication with lora satellite as FEES cubesat.

 # Hardware